Jacob-s-Lab/2024-Biomarkers/tutorial.week15.SV.md

 :::info
 What is `Manta`?
-- `Manta` is a tool used for detecting genomic structural variations (SVs).
-The structural variants it processes include large insertions, deletions, rearrangements, inversions, and other complex variation types.
-This tool was developed by Illumina and is specifically designed for handling high-throughput sequencing (HTS) data.
+- `Manta` is a tool for detecting genomic structural variations (SVs).
+The structural variants include large insertions, deletions, rearrangements, inversions, and other complex variation types.
+Illumina developed this tool, specifically designed for handling high-throughput sequencing (HTS) data.

 What are **structural variants (SVs)**?
-- **Structural variants** refer to DNA structural changes in chromosomes that are greater than 50 base pairs (bp) compared to the reference genome.
+- **Structural variants** refer to DNA structural changes in chromosomes greater than 50 base pairs (bp).
 These variants may involve phenomena such as insertions, deletions, inversions, and duplications in chromosomes, potentially having profound impacts on gene function and the health of an organism.
 :::

 ### Step 1: Execute `Manta`